 The Wauwatosa Neighborhood Association Council is the only citywide organization that bridges civic and private groups to help Wauwatosa residents create, strengthen and maintain networks.

 - We educate and support Wauwatosa neighborhoods in all stages of forming and maintaining a neighborhood association.

-- We provide quarterly support meetings to mentor neighborhood associations and offer a forum to share ideas, successes and concerns.
+- We provide biannual support meetings to mentor neighborhood associations and offer a forum to share ideas, successes and concerns.

 - We educate Wauwatosa’s neighborhood associations about quality-of-life issues, city and county government, current community events, and ways to build community and encourage civic involvement.